 Profit and Loss Statements

 What if you are self-employed?
+How can you show to a lender that you still deserve to enjoy lower interest rates?
 Business owners who are using their self-employment income to qualify will need to produce a year-to-date profit and loss statement.
 If you have a bookkeeper or accountant, they can create that report for you.
 If you are on your own, remember, the P&L does not need to be complicated.